All the Sun Princess Dining Options – So Many Choices, So Little Time

 Ordering via the Ocean Now app

 A great feature of the Princess App while on board was the ability to order a drink or food and have it delivered wherever I was sitting.
-If I wanted something to drink or eat I could have it brought to me anywhere on the ship.
+If I wanted something to drink or eat, I could have it brought to me anywhere on the ship.

-There was a one time per person delivery fee with the standard fare package.
+There was a one-time per-person delivery fee with the standard fare package.
 However, the cost of delivery was included with the Plus and Premier packages.

 Ordering via Ocean now on the Princess app

-With so many wonderful food choices on the Sun Princess, I would happily go back and try them again.
+With so many wonderful food choices on the Sun Princess, I would happily go back and taste them again.
 I would love to take a longer cruise next time so that I could try the options I did not get to eat at on my first cruise.

 Please note that I received some media perks from Princess Cruises.
 All content and opinions are my own and based on my personal experiences.